What do you know that you didn’t want to know?

 Without so much as a conversation, the people I considered my closest friends disappeared from my life.
 One of them was good enough to write me a letter telling me why but was unprepared to engage in conversation in spite of the fact that I did write back explaining that not only was it false but that I could very easily prove that it was, if my word wasn’t good enough.
 The others didn’t even do me the courtesy of saying goodbye.

-I was distinctly hurt by this, as would be expected, all of these being people with whom I had not only long-term but since-childhood friendships with, often seeing or speaking to them every day.
+I was distinctly hurt by this, as would be expected, all of these being people I had not only long-term but since-childhood friendships with, often seeing or speaking to them every day.
 So my illusion of a support network that would stand by and hold me up when things went wrong was crushed in short order.
 I know now that I simply can’t trust people to know the truth, to be prepared to listen to the truth or to stand by me through the nightmares that everyone’s lives have the potential to present.

 I wish I had never found out.